mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/trusted-vs-untrusted-impl.md

 - **Enclave Calls (ECALLs)**, gives the ability to call, from the application a pre-defined function inside the enclave.
 - **Outside Calls (OCALLs)**, makes it possible to call a pre-defined function in the application from the enclave.

 Ecalls & Ocalls works differently when the data is sent between the host and the enclave.
-We will not go into too much detail, but as we don't want to
+We will not go into too much detail (atleast for now), but it is best practice to keep the amount of Ocalls as low and as controled as possible.
+A example of tampering, is a function that may have some read write privileges that can be altered to read inside the enclave.

 ## Implementation
 The ECALL and OCALL functions are implemented by defining them in a Enclave Definition Langage (EDL) file.
 This EDL file is then passed on a tool called **edger8r**.